-Profit before tax for the year was £3.1m (2018: £3.6m) whilst total equity at the period end was £53.4m (2018: £50.5m).
-The return on equity was 5% (2018: 5%)
+Profit before tax for the year was £1.5m (2019: £3.1m) whilst total equity at the period end was £54.8m (2019: £53.5m).
+The return on equity was 2% (2019: 5%)

 Year to date profit before tax is the primary measure of the Company's current performance against budgeted expectations.
-The total equity measures the longer-term returns generated and demonstrates the Company's underlying strength and resilience.
+The total equity measures the longer-term returns generated and demonstrates the Company's underlying strength and resilience to stress and shocks.
 It is a key factor in determining the Company's ability to make loans to customers, which ultimately is our core business.
 The Return on Equity is a key ratio for the shareholders measuring the relative performance against invested resources.
 This is calculated as net profit divided by total equity opening balance.
 The Board of Directors approves a budget and longer-term strategic plan every year.